cloudn1ne/MowgliRover/help/InstallMowgli.md

 ## Plugin the YF Mainboard with Mowgli usbnode installed via USB

-Your YF mainbord needs to run https://github.com/cloudn1ne/Mowgli/tree/main/stm32/ros_usbnode *You need to run a version released after 10th Sept 2022 as only those will include the required srvs and topics !!!) - it will not work with an older version *
+Your YF mainbord needs to run https://github.com/cloudn1ne/Mowgli/tree/main/stm32/ros_usbnode

+**You need to run a version released after 10th Sept 2022 as only those will include the required srvs and topics !!!) - it will not work with an older version **

+In general its a good idea to update Mowgli (stm32) whenever there is a new release because some feature enhancements on MowgliRover will need new stm32 code (or fixes there).
+Hopefully a version system will soon be working that will tell you that your Mowgli (stm32) is too old when running MowgliRover.

 See https://github.com/cloudn1ne/Mowgli for more information how to do that.